deer-hunt/evargs/README.md

 </div>

 <div>
-"evargs" is a lightweight python module for easy expression parsing and value-casting, validating by rules, and it provide flexible configuration and custom validation method.
+"EvArgs" is a lightweight python module for easy expression parsing and value-casting, validating by rules, and it provide flexible configuration and custom validation method.
 </div>

 ## Installation